rhythm-games-tampere/rhythm-games-tampere.github.io/README.md

 # Tampereen Rytmipelaajat ry

 Tampereen Rytmipelaajat ry ("Tarry") is a non-profit association formed to make rhythm games more accessible in the city of Tampere.
-To that end we rent spaces and acquire rhythm game machines for our community and organize activities which revolve around dancing games (ITG/DDR) and other arcade rhythm games.
+To that end we rent spaces and acquire rhythm game machines for our community and organize activities which revolve around [dancing games](https://en.wikipedia.org/wiki/Comparison_of_dance_pad_video_games) (think In The Groove/DanceDanceRevolution) and other arcade rhythm games.

 Tarry is starting a rhythm game arcade as part of [Nekalab](https://www.tampere.fi/organisaatio/nekalan-kulttuurikeskus-nekalab), a new cultural center opening in January 2026.
 We will run the space as a private-type arcade with periodic open doors and other events.
 To find out more and join the project, join our [Discord](https://discord.gg/DvfRy8ebh9)!